Unioan/rwTODOs/tutorials/IDEAS.md

 #IDEAS

-1. Make an airplane from icecream sticks
+[ ] Make an airplane from icecream sticks
-2. Borrow neighbors hoes for Posedon's party
+[ ] Borrow neighbors hoes for Posedon's party
+[ ] Create wind dragon out of metal
+[ ] Coloured ice in pool for sking
+[ ] Fireworks with sparkles of shampain